Working remote for quite a while, I was always bugged by poor audio and video quality.

 So in total, I spend 1712,84 Euros.

-The Teufel Cinebar One which is small and has very good sound quality.
+The Teufel Cinebar One is small and has excellent sound quality.

 Another interesting toy for the document camera is a green screen mouse mat.